Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

   rabbitmq:
     publisher-confirm-type: simple
 ```
-You can have confirm-type: simple and still use correlation data, but you might experience an issue due to a bug in Spring RabbitTemplate: with confirm-type: simple, channels are returned to cache immediately if you don't tell them to wait for confirmations (with waitForConfirm for example).
+You can have `confirm-type: simple` and still use correlation data, but you might experience an issue due to a bug in Spring RabbitTemplate: with `confirm-type: simple`, channels are returned to cache immediately if you don't tell them to wait for confirmations (with `waitForConfirm` for example).
+This might be good since there's less possibility to exhaust the channel cache, but it might lead to unexpected results, so it's not recommended.
+Please use `correlated` if you want to use `confirmCallback`.

 ### Correlated Confirmations
 ```yaml